Heysel Plateau

 The Heysel (/fr/) or Heizel (/nl/), sometimes the Heysel Plateau (Plateau du Heysel /fr/; Heizelplateau /nl/) or Heysel Park (Parc du Heysel /fr/; Heizelpark /nl/), is a neighbourhood, park and exhibition space in Laeken, in the north-west of the City of Brussels, Belgium, where the Brussels International Exposition of 1935 and the 1958 Brussels World's Fair (Expo 58) took place.

-The Atomium, a symbolic 103 m modernist structure, originally built for Expo 58, is the most impressive monument on the Heysel Plateau and is now considered a landmark of Brussels.
+The Atomium, a symbolic 102 m modernist structure, originally built for Expo 58, is the most impressive monument on the Heysel Plateau and is now considered a landmark of Brussels.
 Opposite it, the Centenary Palace is one of the lasting remaining buildings of the 1935 World's Fair.
 It was also the venue for the 32nd Eurovision Song Contest in 1987.
 It is now home to the Brussels Exhibition Centre (Brussels Expo), the city's most important event complex in Belgium and the largest exhibition space in the Benelux.

 The Heysel Plateau was also the location of the Heysel Stadium, Belgium's former national stadium, originally built in 1930.
 After the Heysel Stadium disaster of 1985 at the European Cup final, it was demolished and in its place the King Baudouin Stadium was built.
 The Bruparck entertainment park (with among others Mini-Europe miniature park and Kinepolis cinema) and the Planetarium of the Royal Observatory of Belgium are also located there, as is the Palais 12/Paleis 12, a large and modern multiuse indoor arena with a maximum capacity of 15,000 people.
-This site is served by Heysel/Heizel metro station on line 6 of the Brussels Metro.

 Toponymy

-The name Heysel derives from the Dutch word heizel, meaning "meager pasture" or "hill".
-There is also evidence of a brook in the Middle Ages, the Heyselbeek, a tributary of the Molenbeek brook, formed from several sources on the heights of Osseghem.
+The French name Heysel derives from the Dutch word heizel, meaning "meager pasture" or "hill".
+There is also evidence of a brook in the Middle Ages, the Heyselbeek, a tributary of the Molenbeek brook, formed from several sources on the heights of Osseghem/Ossegem.
 Heyssel is retained as a toponym on the Huvenne map of 1848 and in the Geographical Dictionary of Letter Posts of the Kingdom of Belgium of 1857.

-The terms Heysel in French and Heizel in Dutch have in fact gradually imposed themselves to fairly broadly designate this district of Laeken, to the detriment of two other toponyms, which designate more precise parts of it: Hossegem Dries to the north-west, at the current location of Osseghem Park, and Kauwenberg to the south-east, around the Chapel of St. Anna.
+The terms Heysel in French and Heizel in Dutch have in fact gradually imposed themselves to fairly broadly designate this district of Laeken, to the detriment of two other toponyms, which designate more precise parts of it: Hossegem Dries to the north-west, at the current location of Osseghem Park, and Kauwenberg to the south-east, around the Chapel of St. Anne.